SylviaOne/Repo-hub/README.md

-## Archaeology really is a career in ruins.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.